Contact Lens Care

-Oval face shapes are gently rounded with soft curves and are in proportion from top to bottom.
+Oval face shapes are gently rounded with soft curves and are proportionate from top to bottom.
 Any style of sunglasses will sit perfectly on oval faces.
 Aviators particularly complement this face shape, adding depth and contouring due to their tear drop silhouette.
-Thin gold or silver metal frames in particular add to the delicate softness of oval face shapes.
+Thin gold or silver metal frames in particular, add to the delicate softness of oval face shapes.

 Sunglasses for round-shaped faces

-Round faces have curves, a wider forehead and chin and fuller cheeks.
-They are proportional in width and length.
+Round faces have curves, a wider forehead and chin and fuller cheeks; they are proportional in width and length.
 It's best to avoid round or oval sunglasses as they can create a wider face appearance.
-Square, rectangle or wayfarer frames, on the other hand, create dept and structure.
-The angular corners form soft contours and angles, with dark thick frames help add some dimension.

 Sunglasses for square-shaped faces